Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

 Question 1 -

 Given an array of dates find the date that will happen next.
-That is the one slosest to right now.
+That is the one closest to right now.

 Question 2 -